-I was riding to work early on a Saturday morning (6:00am) as I had a lot of work to do, prepping for travel on Sunday, with several meetings over the next 4 days, and further holiday travel after that over the 4th of July.
-I was riding on a flat segregated bike trail, cruising through a beautiful field at ~25mph (I commute on a eMachine) watching a whitetail deer bound across the field ahead of me when suddenly a dog blasted full tilt out of the tall grass next to me.
-Apparently, I was the next biggest thing moving through the field for the dog to catch.
-As I watched the dog underestimate the speed I was traveling at and about to go under my wheels, I reacted by grabbing my breaks to avoid the dog, and then: the bike high-sided me.
-I flipped over completely, fully am clipped in, and I landed directly on my head, bike in the air overhead.
+My story begins on the morning of June 28th, 2017.
+At the time, I was 50 years old and in good physical health cycling in to work at 6:00am Saturday morning.
+That day, I had a lot of work to do, prepping for travel on Sunday, with several meetings over the next 4 days, and further holiday travel over July 4th.
+I was riding on a flat segregated bike trail, cruising through a beautiful field at ~25mph (I commute on an eMachine) when I saw large whitetail deer bound across the field ahead of me and then suddenly a dog blasting full tilt out of the tall grass under my bike.
+Apparently, after the buck, I was the next biggest thing moving through the field for the dog to catch.
+As the dog went under my bike, I grabbed my breaks to avoid the dog, and then high-sided the bike in a flip, fully clipped in, landing directly on my head with the bike overhead.
 The last thing I remember was the sound of the impact.

-The fire department was first on the scene (who took my bike back to the station – thank you guys!) until the ambulance arrived to take me over to HCMC.
-Since it was early, 6:50am, I received a lot of attention quickly.
-After inspection, it was revealed that I had suffered a major concussion and my clavicle was snapped – a mid-shaft fracture.
-That was the worst of it, and frankly I felt as though I had cheated death, a cracked skull, a broken back, a snapped neck, a smashed eye socket and cheek bone, or massive jaw and teeth injury were all real possibilities.
+The fire department was first on the scene (who took my bike back to the station – thank you guys!) until the ambulance arrived to take me to HCMC.
+Since it was early, 6:50 am, I quickly received a lot of attention.
+My exam revealed that I had suffered a major concussion and my clavicle was snapped – a mid-shaft fracture.
+That was the worst of it, and frankly, I felt as though I had cheated death, a cracked skull, a broken back, a snapped neck, a smashed eye socket and cheekbone, or massive jaw and teeth injury were all real possibilities.

 On Monday, I went to see a highly recommended orthopedic doctor.
 When we reviewed the x-ray, he said that despite the large bone separation, there was little shortening of the length of the clavicle, and therefore we should wait and see before making a decision on surgery.
 What?
 For real?
-Apparently, if there is little shortening (overlap) of the clavicle, the preferred treatment is keeping it in a sling on and waiting for the bone to heal itself (unless you are a professional athlete or your job demands you show up and use your arm).
+Apparently, if there is little shortening (overlap) of the clavicle, the preferred treatment is keeping it in a sling and waiting for the bone to heal itself (unless you are a professional athlete or your job demands you show up and use your arm).

-The second orthopedic said, “Yep, that break looks like it should be corrected with surgery, you’re an active guy, and aligning it properly will be best for you.”
+The second orthopedic doctor said, “Yep, that break looks like it should be corrected with surgery, you’re an active guy and aligning it properly will be best for you.”
 After I told him he was my second opinion, and the first doctor said I should let it heal naturally, he said “Well, let’s wait a few days and see if it moves.”

 So I waited over the July 4th weekend with a bone tip knife sticking into my trapezius (arghhh) thinking surgery for sure!
-That was until a friend shared me a picture of the plate and screws that were installed into his collarbone the year prior.
+That was until a friend shared a picture of the plate and screws that were installed into his collarbone the year prior.
 This was when I thought, “Whoooaaa… What is that?!!!”
 Suddenly this was a much bigger decision.

 Contemplating what to do next I went back to internet research and I found no answers.
 Ultimately, I concluded that I was going to have a great recovery either way.
 I was strong (a dozen pull-ups no problem, regular workouts with 70lb+ dumbbells no problem, 100 push-ups no problem, etc.) But which way to go?
 I opted to keep my surgical appointment.
-I figured that because I was already feeling better, I was going to start getting busy, and I had risk of a non-union (that is when the bone does not grow back together).
+I figured that because I was already feeling better, I was going to start getting busy, and I had the risk of a non-union (that is when the bone does not grow back together).
 It was clear from the x-ray that in order for the bone to heal back together naturally, the bone must somehow reconnect through the trapezius.
 That looked wrong to me and my proclivity towards staying busy and constantly moving was already taking hold.
 The thought of having surgery later after a non-union was something I did not want to deal with – drawing the recovery out even longer.
 And because I am active, over the long haul, I figured having the bone properly aligned for mobility and functionality was best.
 The risk of surgery was real and severe, but it was hard for me to quantify.

-On August 6th 2017 I had my clavicle surgically repaired, whereby in my case the doctor made an incision along the collarbone, scraped the tissue away from the bone, placed a plate along the top of the bone, and secured the plate with seven screws.
+On August 6, 2017, I had my clavicle surgically repaired, whereby in my case the doctor made an incision along the collarbone, scraped the tissue away from the bone, placed a plate along the top of the bone, and secured the plate with seven screws.
 It’s a day surgery and I was home later that afternoon.

 As I write today, it is eight weeks post-surgery and the question in my mind is did I make the right decision?
-Well, the first doctor was right: Surgery feels like a step backwards in terms of my recovery.
+Well, the first doctor was right: Surgery feels like a step backward in terms of my recovery.
 While I still know I will make a strong and full recovery, there has been some real pain associated with the surgical repair.
 Today, as I write this post, I cannot wait to get the plate and screws out.
 Again, that is why I am writing this blog and documenting my recovery, so others can learn and make informed choices.

 I am anxious to feel 100% and get to full power again.
 So while there are lots of resources on the web documenting clavicle fractures and treatments, I was challenged to find more information about the recovery from surgery.
-Obviously, everyone and every situation is unique, but my experience has been that the more I know about the particulars, the more it has helped me sort out and inform me about my own path.
+Obviously, everyone and every situation is unique, but my experience has been that the more I know about the particulars, the more it has helped me sort out and make decisions about my own path.
 Plus, for as much as there is on the web about clavicles and treatments, there is very little out there telling you about the physical therapy and recovery plan from a clavicle fracture.